Ichigo Mashimaro is yet *another* one of Dengeki’s too-cute for words series with some Yuri in it.

 Basically, Ichigo Mashimaro is the story of a bunch of cute girls, being really cute and doing really cute things cutely.
 By all rights it should be abysmal.
 Only, it’s not.
 But as far as I can see, it’s not like there’s a plot, either.

 Itoh Nobue is a young woman who lives with her much younger sister, Chika.
 I was *shocked* to find out that Nobue is supposed to be 20 years old.
-To say that this art style is loli isn’t at all fair to the artist – it’s just an insanely cute and minimalist art style, with no real reference to real body types.
+The art style is moe, with no real reference to real body types.
 But still…20?
 And a chain smoker.

 An anime for this series is slated to start shortly – early next month – so we’ll get to see if that particular relationship is carried over, but it’s not like it could go anywhere anyway.
 We’re basically talking schoolgirl crush on Miu’s part.